Jakidxav/ciat_bean_price_feature_importances/README.md

 - Jupyter Notebooks with `_eda.ipynb` appended at the end of their names are meant to be for general data exploration and plotting.
 These Notebooks take data from the `raw/` folder for a *single* topic, process it, and save it to its corresponding `processed/` folder.

-- The Notebook `combine_data.ipynb` takes all of these disparate data sources and merges them into one dataframe per country in the analysis.
+- The Notebook `merge_data.ipynb` takes all of these disparate data sources and merges them into one dataframe per country in the analysis.

+- Lastly, `feature_importances.ipynb` uses the four final datasets for Kenya, Rwanda, Tanzania, and Uganda and trains a XGBoost model on each one to determine the importance of individual variables on bean prices.